 Quantum mechanics arose in the 1920's.
 General relativity has been around since the 1910's.
-And yet, we still have no quantum theory of gravity.
+But, as of 2018, we still have no quantum theory of the gravitational field.
 What is taking us so long?
+I believe the most challenging obstacle in our way is understanding the quantum superposition of general relativistic causal structures.
+This obstacle is couched on facets of the 'problem of time' [1] - an inherent difficulty in reconciling a picture of time evolution in quantum mechanics to a 'block time' picture of general relativity.

-I believe that the most challenging obstacle in our way is understanding what it means to superpose causal structures.
-I also believe that we can overcome this obstacle only if we accept a fundamental distinction between time and space.
-The distinction is timid in general relativity - even in its ADM form [1] - and here we want to push it further.
-In this spirit, here I will consider space to be fundamental and time to be a derived concept - a concept at which we arrive from change (a loose quote Ernst Mach).
+I also believe we can overcome this obstacle only if we accept a fundamental distinction between time and space.
+The distinction is timid in general relativity - even in its ADM form [2] - and here I want to push it further.
+In this spirit, I will consider space to be fundamental and time to be a derived concept - a concept at which we arrive from change (a loose quote from Ernst Mach).